 In the event that a complainant decides that he/she does not want to pursue the complaint or makes the complaint anonymously, the investigator will, in consultation with the Office of the University Counsel, determine whether to continue to pursue the complaint to the extent that it can, consistent with the complainant’s request.

-Any such request will be evaluated in the context of MTSU’s responsibility to provide a safe and nondiscriminatory environment for all students.
+Any such request will be evaluated in the context of MTSU’s responsibility to provide a safe and nondiscriminatory environment for all students, faculty and staff.
 At all times, the investigator shall pursue necessary measures to remedy the effects of any harassment, prevent retaliation, and protect other members of the educational community to the extent possible.

 5. If the facts alleged in the complaint do not constitute legally actionable discrimination or harassment, the investigator may dismiss the complaint without further investigation after consultation with University Counsel.